 DVD Error Correction Tests

-In the following tests we examined the DVD error correction capabilities of the Philips JR32RWDV.
-For the tests we used CDVD Benchmark v1.21 and Nero CD/DVD Speed .
-The reference test media comes from ALMEDIO.
+In the following tests we examined the DVD reading capabilities of the NEC ND-2500A drive with scratched / defective DVD media.
+For the tests we used CDVD Benchmark and Nero CDSpeed.
+The reference test media come from ALMEDIO.

 - Single Layer media

-This is a single sided, single layer DVD-ROM with a 4.7GB capacity, in which there are scratches with dimensions ranging from 0.4 to 3.0 mm.
-The following transfer rate picture comes from CDVD Benchmark v1.21.
+This is a single sided, single layer DVD-ROM with a 4.7GB capacity, and its surface has an artificial scratch of dimensions varying from 0.4 to 3.0 mm.
+The following transfer rate picture comes from the CDVD Benchmark v1.21 transfer rate test.

-This is also a single sided, single layer DVD-ROM with a 4.7GB capacity.
-The data structure of the disc is exactly the same as the TDR-821, with the difference that there are no scratches on it but some defected areas with dimensions ranging from 0.5 to 1.1 mm.
-There also fingerprints sized from 65 to 75 micro meters.
+This is also a single sided, single layer DVD-ROM of 4.7GB capacity.
+The data structure of the disc is exactly the same as that of the TDR-821, with the difference that there are no scratches on the surface and instead defective areas ranging in dimensions from 0.5 to 1.1 mm.
+There are also fingerprints with height between 65 and 75 micrometers.

 - Dual Layer media

-This is a 8.5GB dual layer, single sided DVD-ROM disc with artificial scratches with dimensions from 0.4 to 3.0mm, in both of its layers.
+This is an 8.5GB dual layer, single sided DVD-ROM disc with artificial scratches of dimensions ranging from 0.4 to 3.0mm, on both layers.

-The disc is a single sided, dual layer DVD-ROM disc with a capacity of 8.5GB.
-The only difference between the TDR-845 and the TDR-841 is that the first includes defected areas and fingerprints.
-The dimensions of the defected areas are in the range of 0.5 to 1.1 mm and the fingerprints are sized from 65 to 75 micro meters.
+This disc is a single sided, dual layer DVD-ROM disc with capacity of 8.5GB.
+The only difference between the TDR-845 and the TDR-841 is that the first includes both defective areas and fingerprints.
+The dimensions of the defective areas range from 0.5 to 1.1 mm and the fingerprints have height sized from 65 to 75 microns (micrometers).

 The TDV-545 disc is based on the TDV-540 series.
-It is a single sided, dual layer DVD-VIDEO disc with a capacity of 8.5GB.
-The TDV-545 includes artificial black dots on the data surface, sized from 0.4 to 1.0 mm.
-It has also 65 - 75 micro meter fingerprints.
+It is a single sided, dual layer Video/S-2 disc with a capacity of 8.5GB.
+The TDV-545 includes artificial black dots on the disc's surface, sized from 0.4 to 1.0 mm.
+It also has 65 - 75 micrometer high fingerprints.